 Please provide any details on how the garden partnership will work:

-What reportable PSE changes will you be working toward?
-If yes, what PSE changes do you anticipate working towards (see list in PSE outcomes/goals document)?
+What reportable PSE changes will you be working toward, or what PSE changes do you anticipate working towards (see list in PSE outcomes/goals document)?

 Will you be teaching ESBA, Creates, CHFFF, or YUM lessons at or near the garden site?
 If yes, how will you coordinate direct education with the garden?